OmarHeviaArbana/HTML_PEC2_imagenes_animaciones_web/README.md

 - Navbar and footer updates: The band's name has been added to the navbar, along with an SVG graphic in the footer.
 Additionally, the footer links have been modified to provide access to different pages on the site.

 - General responsiveness review: The site's responsiveness has been improved.

-- Repository management: A .gitignore file has been included, as it was missing in the previous version.

 - Netlify link presentation: The Netlify site link is now displayed more clearly.